caspii/casparwre.de/_posts/2022-05-12-12-months-as-a-solo-developer.md

 * It is a direct answer to a specific search query ("How do I create a leaderboard using Google Sheets").
 * It contains a link to my product, but only right at the end.

 So far, my strategy for producing content seems to be working.
-Here is how the traffic to the blog has developed
+Here is how the traffic to the blog has developed:

 !['Blog traffic'](/images/blog-traffic.png){:class="img-responsive"}